 3. Bring Shared Value to Your Network

 Don’t be afraid to ask your network for help.
-In fact, research from Harvard Business School Professors Alison Wood Brooks and Francesca Gino shows that people who seek advice seem smarter and, in the process, encourage knowledge sharing among their peers.
+Research by Harvard Business School professors Alison Wood Brooks and Francesca Gino shows that people who seek advice seem smarter and, in the process, encourage knowledge sharing among their peers.

 4. Establish and Maintain Your Online Presence

-If you want your classmates to learn more about you and your professional background, focus on establishing an online presence.
+If you want your classmates to learn more about you and your professional background, establish an online presence.
 It could be as simple as creating a profile on LinkedIn—the social networking site that 94 percent of recruiters use to vet job candidates.

-When setting up your LinkedIn profile, make sure you:
+When setting up your LinkedIn profile, ensure you:

 - Upload a professional photo that features a simple background and makes you the focal point